naddongddong/Python-PyQt5/README.md

 # Python - PyQt5

-This is the repository which is for PyQt5 project.
+This is the repository that can help me when I'm in PyQt5 project.

-You can refer to all of the things in repository for your any kind of works.
+Also you can refer to all of the things in repository for your any kind of works in your project.

 ## [Reference](https://github.com/naddongddong/Python-PyQt5/tree/main/Reference)